zorgnax/librx/README.md

 Testing
 =======

-The library is tested by running ./testsuite in the project directory.
+The library is tested by running ./test in the project directory.
 It reads testdata.txt and outputs test results in tap format.
-Read testsuite.c for a description of the format of testdata.txt.
+Read test.c for a description of the format of testdata.txt.
 If trying to run it on linux, make sure to set the environment variable LD_LIBRARY_PATH to ".".